-For SumoMe, you get the list builder app and can opt for lots of types of sign-up forms on various web pages.
+For Sumo, you get the list builder app and can opt for various types of sign-up forms on your web pages.
 But to truly integrate the forms with your email, you’ll need either Zapier rules (Zapier is an app to master) or use Mailchimp or Aweber.
 You soon get the ‘upgrade now’ reminder, and the upgrade is about $280.
 I just use the free one and it’s fine.

 Author Blog Summary

 - Use WordPress on a self-hosted domain (e.g. yourname.com, yourbrand.com.au)

 - Use it to steadily promote books, social share your own articles, and upload a media kit (high res photos of both YOU and the book/s)

 - Use your domain name at the bottom of every press release.

 - Put your name URL on business card, LinkedIn and on email signature.
 I recommend Canva Business Cards.

 - Start with a smaller plan, like Cloud Hatchling or Hostgator Cloud Starter — but if in the budget, choose the SSL option, so both Google bots and people see the secure lock.

 - Always get expert help when you’re out of your depth.
-Try SuperTasker.com or TheFreelance Collective.com.au.
+Try PeoplePerHour.com or TheFreelance Collective.com.au.

-- Use an easy page builder (like Visual Composer by WP Bakery) to design your website a bit better.
+- Use an easy page builder to design your website a bit better.
 It should come with your theme.
 Sliders are optional.

 - Get an author web banner made – it will make your blog look customised straight away.

 - Capture your visitors with an opt-in form (e.g. Sumo) and an offer of a free chapter or email course.
 Make sure the opt-in form SLIDES in, POPS up, or FLIES down.
 Nobody elects to just sign up.